 How is an abdominal aortic aneurysm diagnosed?

 - Sometimes a doctor feels the bulge of an aneurysm during a routine examination of the abdomen.
-However, many AAAs are too small to feel.
+However, many triple-As are too small to feel.

-- An X-ray of the abdomen (often done for other reasons) may show calcium deposits lining the wall of a triple-A (AAA) in some, but not all, cases.
+- An X-ray of the abdomen (often done for other reasons) may show calcium deposits lining the wall of a triple-A, in some, but not all, cases.
 In this way the triple-A is picked up by chance.

 - An ultrasound scan is the easiest way to detect a triple-A. This is a painless test.
 It is the same type of scan that pregnant women have, to look at the baby in the womb.
 The size of the aneurysm can also be measured by ultrasound.
 As discussed later, it is important to know the size.